vedi/restifizer-example/README.md

 It runs the server on port 3000.

 ### e2e tests

+> In order to make ftp tests working you should have ftp server run on default port with access for anonymous user.

 After you started the server, run the following command:
 ```bash